 Primarily, the medical team’s goal is to prevent esophageal varices from bleeding.
 Sometimes, bleeding can be prevented by taking high blood pressure medications to reduce the pressure in the portal vein.
 Other times, the varices can be injected with liquid to make them dissolve.
 In some cases, the best option is a procedure where the varices are secured using special elastic bands before they have a chance to rupture.

 Since esophageal varices are often a complication of another condition, the gastrointestinal team at Children’s will provide treatment according to your child’s unique needs.
 If your child is already bleeding, emergency care is necessary and may involve medications and/or surgery.

 About surgery for esophageal varices at Children’s

 Surgery for esophageal varices is commonly performed at Children’s.
 The procedure typically is performed by pediatric gastroenterologists and/or pediatric general surgeons, depending on the unique condition and needs of your child.
 Gastroenterology teams at Children’s provide next-generation care to neonatal infants, newborns, children, and adolescents from throughout the Upper Midwest and consistently performs some of the most cutting-edge surgical procedures available, including newborn surgery, laparoscopic and other minimally invasive surgeries, and robotic surgery, when appropriate.
-Surgery for esophageal varices is performed at Children’s – Minneapolis and Children’s – St. Paul.
+Surgery for esophageal varices is performed at Children’s Minnesota – Minneapolis and Children’s Minnesota – St. Paul.